 - 1. Baccalaureate in Science (B.S.) degree in Computer Science - 2.
-Baccalaureate in Science (B.S.) degree in Mathematics - 3.
+Baccalaureate in Science (B.S.) degree in Mathematics and its concentration in Data Science - 3.
 Baccalaureate in Science (B.S.) degree in Math Education - 4.
 Master of Science (M.S.) degree in Computer and Information Science - 5.
 Master of Science (M.S.) degree in Secondary Education with an Endorsement in Mathematics